adrih1/Ecole42/PostCommonCore/Snow-Crash/level14/Ressources/solve.md

 ```

 We discover that there is a call to ptrace.
-After a few research we discovered that ptrace allows a process to observe and control the execution of another process, so in our case check if getflag is being executed inside a debugger.
+After a few research we discovered that ptrace allows a process to observe and control the execution of another process, so in our case, it checks if getflag is being executed inside a debugger.

 So we looked for a way to bypasss that check and found this stack overflow : https://stackoverflow.com/questions/33646927/bypassing-ptrace-in-gdb.